microsoft/vscode-docs/api/extension-guides/chat.md

 1. Perform logic to answer the user's question
 1. Return a response to the user

 To determine the user's intent, you can reference the `vscode.ChatRequest` parameter to access the prompt, [commands](#register-commands), and [chat variables](#variables) that the user entered in the Chat view.
 Optionally, you can take advantage of the language model to determine the user's intent, rather than using traditional logic.
+Learn how you can use the [Language Model API](/api/extension-guides/language-model) in your extension.

 The following code snippet shows the basic structure of first using the command, and then the user prompt to determine the user intent: